openstack/openstack-manuals/doc/contributor-guide/source/project-install-guide.rst

    The local build is in ``install-guide/build/html``.

 #.
 Add the python package ``openstackdocstheme``  to the
    ``test-requirements.txt`` file.
-Copy the extact requirement line from the `global file
+Copy the exact requirement line from the `global file
    <http://git.openstack.org/cgit/openstack/requirements/tree/global-requirements.txt>`_: